kevbite/CompaniesHouse.NET/README.md

 };
 ```

-We can then pass the request object in to the `SearchCompany` method and await on the task.
+We can then pass the request object in to the `SearchCompanyAsync` method and await on the task.

 ```csharp
 var result = await client.SearchCompanyAsync(request);